joelouthan/Theologicus/src/confession-1689/1689-8-5-the-slaying-of-the-lamb.md

----
-title: "1689 Baptist Confession of Faith, Chapter 8.5 The Slaying of the Lamb"
+# 1689 Baptist Confession of Faith, Chapter 8.5 The Slaying of the Lamb"
-author: Joseph Louthan
-publishDate: 2023-11-29
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.8 Of Christ the Mediator"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "And for the doctrine of atonement--that Christ died once for all time to cover the sins of his people and to satisfy the wrath of God--Latimer and Ridley were willing to die"

----

 ## The Text

 >Revelation 5:12-13 (CSB) They said with a loud voice,